Scifabric/scifabric.github.io/jobs/_posts/2016-07-29-ux-designer.md

  * UX/UI designer.
  * HTML/CSS skills (desirable).
  * Some JavaScript (desirable).
  * English.
-Yes, you've to speak in English.
+Yes, you have to speak in English.
  * Easygoing person.
  * Love to work with teams.